4 Ways Your CX Can Boost Travelers’ Trust & Bookings

 How itel can Help

-Travel can make a comeback, but it will require a new model of customer experience, one where agents assume a travel consultant role, diverging from the more traditional, transactional “sales” process of travel bookings and payment.
+Travelers' trust can be regained, but it will require a new model of customer experience, one where agents assume a travel consultant role, diverging from the more traditional, transactional “sales” process of travel bookings and payment.

-But, with the industry still in flux, and a full return to pre-pandemic levels of travel not expected until 2025, you may not want to invest in large, in-house customer service operations. itel can offer travel brands a flexible, cost-efficient outsourcing option.
+But, with the industry in flux, and demand still unpredictable, you may not want to invest in large, in-house customer service operations and may want to consider outsourcing as a flexible, cost-efficient alternative.